 Read some Travel Blog Posts for Future Inspiration

-Okay, so this one is a truly shameless plug to ask you to have a gander at some of our other posts.
+Okay, so this is a truly shameless plug to ask you to have a gander at some of our other posts.
 But we don’t think you’ll be disappointed!
-Here are a few of our favourites to get your teeth into.
-They’re amusing stories rather than accommodation reviews or travel guides, which is what I think we all need right now.
-Go on, have a laugh at our expense:
+Here are a few of our favourites to get your teeth into, go on, have a laugh at our expense:

 Test your knowledge with Online Travel Quizzes

 Hands up who secretly loves showing off at pub quizzes when the travel questions come up?
 Just me?
 Oh, okay.
 But whether you’re a quiz buff or just a seasoned traveller, challenging yourself and even playing against others online is a really fun way to enjoy a bit of virtual travel.
-There are thousands to choose from, but these should get you started.
+Do you know what the Capital of Greenland is; which country exports the most pineapples; or how artificial intelligence is changing holidays for the future?
+Get your thinking caps on and give it a whirl.
+There are thousands of quizzes to choose from, but these should get you started.
 Hostelworld have curated the 9 best travel quizzes of 2020, whilst CN Traveller have 100 questions ready to test your travel knowledge.

 Explore the British Countryside and Stay Close to Nature

 If you’re in the UK and not yet in complete lock-down, there are still ways of getting out and exploring without compromising anyone, so long as you’re sensible, and keep away from other people who might be doing the same.
 The National Trust have announced that they’ll be keeping as many of their gardens and parks open for free during the foreseeable future.
 Indoor areas including cafes, shops and houses will of course be course closed, but people will be able to enjoy some open countryside spaces, whilst of course observing social distancing measures.
 Exercise and staying healthy is super important right now, so if you are able, do try and get some fresh air.
 As government advice develops, this could of course change, so keep an eye out here for updates on National Trust premises.